merakigenart/meraki-js-sdk/README.md

 - `Meraki.assets.loadJSON()`
 - `Meraki.assets.loadXML()`

-Additionally, the following functions are provided for loading font, image and shader assets from the Meraki CDN:
+Additionally, the following functions are provided for loading font, image, shader and other assets from the Meraki CDN:

+- `Meraki.assets.loadBytes()`
 - `Meraki.assets.loadFont()`
 - `Meraki.assets.loadImage()`
 - `Meraki.assets.loadShader()`

-These functions are used to load assets from the Meraki CDN.
-For example, to load a JSON file from the CDN:
+These functions are used to load assets from the Meraki CDN, and MUST be used in place of the original p5 functions.

+For information on how to use the functions, see the [p5.js documentation](https://p5js.org/reference/#/p5/).

+###### Examples

+To load a JSON file from the CDN:

 ```js
 const data = await Meraki.assets.loadJSON('your-project-identifier/data.json');